blongden/vnd.error/README.md

 If the value is a URI Template then the Link Object SHOULD have a "templated" attribute whose value is true.

+## Link Relations

+### help

+The "help" link relation is OPTIONAL.

+Links to a document describing the error.
+This has the same definition as the help link relation in the [HTML5 specification](http://www.w3.org/TR/html5/links.html#link-type-help)

+### describes

+The "help" link relation is OPTIONAL.

+Present if this error representation describes another representation of the error on the server side.
+See [RFC6892](http://tools.ietf.org/html/rfc6892) for further details.

 ## Recommendations

 ### Retry-After